 African Youth Alliance

-From 2000-2005, Pathfinder partnered with the United Nations Population Fund (UNFPA) and the Program for Appropriate Technology in Health (PATH) to implement the African Youth Alliance Project in Uganda, Ghana, Botswana, and Tanzania.
+From 2000-2005, Pathfinder partnered with the United Nations Population Fund (UNFPA) and PATH to implement the African Youth Alliance Project in Uganda, Ghana, Botswana, and Tanzania.
 The project aimed to improve, scale up, and institutionalize HIV and AIDS prevention and adolescent reproductive health programs in these four countries.

 - Information and counseling on sexuality, safe sex, and reproductive health;